pixelpicosean/lesser-panda/README.md

 ## ChangeLog

+### 2.0.1

+- Add camera shake support.
+- Let Scene emit input events just like what PIXI does.

 ### 2.0.0

 - Add support for module imports/exports, so you do not need to expose everything to global namespaces (like `game`).